-UWS doctor of chiropractic students can complete their undergraduate bachelor’s degree in human biology while enrolled in the DC program, without having to take extra classes.
+UWS Doctor of Chiropractic students can complete their undergraduate bachelor’s degree in human biology while enrolled in the Doctor of Chiropractic program, without having to take extra classes.
 Learn more about this benefit.

 Explore the career pathways for those who obtain their doctor of chiropractic degree and learn more about what chiropractic means at UWS.